elisa2995/websiteHugo/content/authors/admin/_index.md

     url: https://www.eurecom.fr/en

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student in Web, Network and Application Security enrolled at the Sorbonne Université.
-I work on my research project at EURECOM and Amadeus IT Group, under the supervision of prof.Marc Dacier.
-My research focuses on the analysis and mitigation of the new generation of botnets, in particular the ones performing web scraping.
-My goal is to find practical means to defeat them.
-The starting point of my project is understanding the ecosystem of scraping bots.
-This consists of identifying the actors behind this business and their motivations, understanding the various techniques they exploit and the infrastructures they take advantage of.
-I am currently studying Residential IP Proxies.
+bio: I am a PhD student in Web and Network Security enrolled at the Sorbonne Université.
+I work on my research project at EURECOM and Amadeus, under the supervision of Prof. Marc Dacier and Dr. Olivier Thonnard.
+My current research interests centers around bot detection and mitigation, proxy detection and Residential IP proxies.

+In 2017, I received my Bachelor’s Degree in Bioengineering from the Universitá degli Studi di Pavia.
+In 2020, thanks to a double degree program taking place at EURECOM, I received both the Master’s Degree in Computer Engineering from the Politecnico di Torino and the Diplôme d'ingeniur (French Master Degree) from the Télécom Paris.
+I completed my master’s thesis at Amadeus focused on bot detection and mitigation under the supervision of Dr. Olivier Thonnard, Dr. Onur Catakoglu, Prof. Marc Dacier and Prof. Antonio Lioy.

+During the PhD I decided to deepen the work produced in my master's thesis about bot detection and mitigation in collaboration with Amadeus.
+Our goal is finding practical means to defeat scraping bots.
+After an in-depth study of the ecosystem of these bots, I am focusing in the detection and mitigation of scrapers taking advantage of Residential IP proxies.
 Scrapers exploit these services to have a vast network of residential IP addresses which help bypass current countermeasure tecniques.
+Thanks to IP addresses and network measurements, we have reached a better understanding of the architecture and usage of these parties.
+Moreover, we have developped a Residential IP proxy detection technique, topic of our latest work.

+When I am not actively working on my research project, I am passionate about cooking, voluntering (Global Shapers Nice, Helping Hands), hiking, indoor and ourdoor climbing.
+I also love travelling, listening to true-crime podcasts and dancing Balfolk.

+I am always down for a chat, so if you have any feedback about our work don't hesitate to ping me :)

 # Interests to show in About widget
 interests: